orsinium/notes/notes-go/gostring.md

 ## Why

 The idea isn't new.
-For instance, Python has [repr](https://docs.python.org/3/library/functions.html#repr) function the output of which can be customized by adding [`__repr__`](https://docs.python.org/3/reference/datamodel.html#object.__repr__) method to a class.
+For instance, Python has a [repr](https://docs.python.org/3/library/functions.html#repr) function the output of which can be customized by adding [`__repr__`](https://docs.python.org/3/reference/datamodel.html#object.__repr__) method to a class.
 The only difference is that Python stdlib actively uses this method to make the output friendly.
 For example:

 ```python
 import datetime